Quarantine 2: Terminal: Plot

 While searching for George and Henry, Jenny is chased and attacked by an infected Preston.
-Running along the baggage conveyor belts Jenny eventually taunts him into crawling into part of the conveyor belts machinery and kills him.

-Continuing to look, Jenny quietly sneaks past an infected Nicca.
-Shilah finds Jenny and gives her thermal goggles.
-She then reveals to Jenny that she has been bitten, and sacrifices herself to the infected so Jenny can escape.
-While escaping into the wall, Jenny is attacked by an infected Louise but she knocks her unconscious with the wrench.
-Jenny uses the goggles and finds George near the tunnel, where he tells her the antidote has failed and that Henry is infected.
+Running along the baggage conveyor belts Jenny eventually taunts him into crawling into part of the machinery and kills him.
+Continuing to look for George, Jenny quietly sneaks past an infected Nicca.
+Shilah finds Jenny and gives her the officer's thermal goggles.
+She then reveals to Jenny that she has been bitten and sacrifices herself to distract the infected others so Jenny can escape.
+While escaping into a wall, Jenny is attacked by an infected Louise but she knocks her unconscious with a wrench.
+Jenny uses the goggles and finds George near the tunnel where he tells her the antidote has failed and that Henry is infected.
 Henry then appears and attacks her.
 After a struggle with Jenny, George shoots him and Jenny bashes in his skull.

 As Jenny and George crawl through the dark drainage tunnel, George sees through the thermal goggles that she has been bitten.
-George escapes through the grate at the end of the drainage tunnel but Jenny cannot fit through the bars, and he reluctantly leaves her behind as she succumbs to the infection.
-George discards the thermal vision goggles, through which Louise's infected cat is seen walking towards the Luxor Las Vegas hotel, implying that the plane landed at McCarran International Airport and that all efforts to contain the virus have failed.
+Jenny encourages George to leave her, stating that she doesn't have long until she succumbs to the infection.
+But George refuses stating that he won't leave without her.
+Reluctantly, Jenny agrees to continue along the tunnel.
+As the pair advance, George sees light and hears birds towards the end of the tunnel, excitedly exclaiming to Jenny that they are nearly free.
+George squeezes through the bars but is remiss to see that Jenny is no longer behind him.
+As he calls for her, an infected Jenny now fully consumed by the virus, launches towards him.
+She attempts to bite George but can only get to his hood.
+He strips off his hoodie and turns to see Jenny unable to fit through the bars he just came through.
+She screams at him with red eyes as George discards the thermal vision goggles.
+Through them, Louise's infected cat is seen walking towards the Luxor Las Vegas hotel, implying that the plane landed at McCarran International Airport and that all efforts to contain the virus have failed.